 The country believes that for holistic development of the individual and society, it is essential that development achieve a sustainable balance between the economic, social, emotional, spiritual, and cultural needs of the people.
 This has led to the declared objective of viewing development as a continuous process towards achieving a balance between the material and intangible needs of individuals and society.

 The concept reminds the country that the means must always be considered in terms of the end and, therefore, every step in material development and change must be measured and evaluated to ensure that it will lead to happiness, not just more development.
 Having accepted that the maximization of Gross National Happiness is a philosophy and objective of the country’s development, it was felt necessary to more clearly identify the main areas, and create the condition to enable the people to attain greater happiness.
 Recognizing that the large range of factors contributes to human well-being and happiness and that it may not be possible to exhaustively define or list everything for the purpose of its development planning, Bhutan has identified four major areas as the main pillars of GNH.
 These are

 Guided by the ideas of Gross National Happiness (GNH), Bhutan has been making steady progress in every sector towards the goal of modernization.
-Hydroelectric power, economically the most signification sector for Bhutan’s goal of self-sustaining development, has grown impressively.
-The education, social services and health sector have made great strides forward and continue to be the most important social components of the country’s development programme.
+Hydroelectric power, economically the most significant sector for Bhutan’s goal of self-sustaining development, has grown impressively.
+The education, social services, and health sector have made great strides forward and continue to be the most important social components of the country’s development programme.
 The government’s fiscal situation has been improving steadily.
-Progress has been made in the development of human resource and the legal infrastructure.
+Progress has been made in the development of human resources and legal infrastructure.